 While we’ve certainly seen worse-performing VPN services in terms of download and upload speed, PureVPN hasn’t convinced us that they’re the fastest on the market.
-On a more positive note when connecting to most servers on the list, the client connects fast, the speeds are good, and the connections seem reliable.
+On a more positive note, when connecting to most servers on the list, the client connects quickly, the speeds are decent, and the connections seem reliable.

 How to download and install PureVPN

 At the risk of stating the obvious, our PureVPN review required us to download and install it – and it was easy!
 Before you download any supported client through the My Account / VPN Apps menu, it’s good to choose a pricing plan, select your payment method, and make the payment.
 Then, you also need to sign up for a PureVPN user account so that you can access your client or clients – you can use 5 devices simultaneously with the same subscription.

 The PureVPN download page promotes all possible platforms, including Windows, Mac OS, Android, iOS, Android TV, Kodi, Amazon Firestick, Xbox One, and more.
 You may also want to install the available PureVPN browser add-ons for Chrome and Firefox, which can come in handy if you want to use PureVPN for Netflix or BBC iPlayer.
 It seems that you can have better results with the add-ons when wanting to spoof your IP address and stream TV shows.
 However, if you want “full” privacy, you should always use your VPN client.